s73p1n/Hack-togone/HSR2020/Misc/Leak/README.md

 [CTF] (~/HSR/) $ zip2john hsrleak.wav > breame
 ```

+#### Break the zip password

-I tried to break that zip password with the rockyou dictionary.
+First of all, I've choosed the classic way and tried to break the protected zip with the rockyou dictionary.

 ```shell
 [CTF] (~/HSR/) $ john --wordlist=/usr/shar/wordlists/rockyou.txt breakme